truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/ddns-updater.md

 By default, this application uses TrueNAS port **30007** to access the application web interface.

-{{< trueimage src="/images/SCALE/23.10/DdnsUpdaterNetworkConfig.png" alt="ddns-updater Network Configuration" id="6: ddns-updater Network Configuration" >}}
+{{< trueimage src="/images/SCALE/23.10/DdnsUpdaterNetworkConfig.png" alt="DDNS-Updater Network Configuration" id="6: DDNS-Updater Network Configuration" >}}

 Adjust the **Web Port** integer when a different network port is required.
 Select **Host Network** to bind to the host network, but we recommend leaving this disabled.

 ### Storage Configuration

-{{< trueimage src="/images/SCALE/23.10/DdnsUpdaterStorageConfig.png" alt="ddns-updater Storage Configuration" id="7: ddns-updater Storage Configuration" >}}
+{{< trueimage src="/images/SCALE/23.10/DdnsUpdaterStorageConfig.png" alt="DDNS-Updater Storage Configuration" id="7: DDNS-Updater Storage Configuration" >}}

 Select the **DDNS Updater Data Storage** option from the **Type** dropdown list.
 Options are the iXVolume or a predefined host path.